In addition to the Student Leadership Team, a group of dedicated students have been involved with the specific projects within this initiative.

 William Zemp ‘20 is a sophomore prospective Independent Major, and Arabic or Hispanic Studies Correlate.
 He is part of the Oral Histories Team and will be doing work with the Consortium on Forced Migration, Displacement and Education, which he did research for during the summer of 2017.
 He works at Matthew’s Bean, the coffee shop located in the library.

-Zoe Zahariadis ‘21 is a first-year prospective Political Science and French major with a correlate in Anthropology.
+Zoe Zahariadis ‘21 is a first-year prospective Political Science and French double major.
 She is working on design and media for the VRS website.
-She is also a member of Vassar Alliance for Women in Foreign Affairs, Vassar Voices for Planned Parenthood, and is a TLC listener.
-She hopes to study abroad in a French-speaking country.
+She is also a member of Vassar Alliance for Women in Foreign Affairs and Vassar Voices for Planned Parenthood.
+She hopes to study abroad in France.